 Method 3: Using Grep command

-Although Grep is not for directly searching files in your system, instead it is used to search text.
-However, you can use it to display the names of files that contain the particular string of characters that matches your search query.
-To search for a string, you must enclose it in double quotes.
+Grep is not used to search files in your system directly, but for text search.
+However, you can use it to display the names of files that contain a particular string that matches your search query.
+To search for a string, you must enclose it in quotes.